doug-newton/age-of-empires/README.md

-# (not) Age of Empires
+# Age of Empires

-Creating a simplified Age of Empires clone in C++ and OpenGL, using an entity-component system.
+Simplified Age of Empires clone in C++ and OpenGL.